Stargazing in the Warrumbungles

 The Milky Way galaxy sparkles brightly in all its celestial wonder when you’re stargazing in the iconic Warrumbungle National Park, Australia’s first Dark Sky Park near Coonabarabran.
 Here, the stars are your destination - the pristine night sky above the volcanic landscape is unimpeded by artificial light.

-Inside the national park is the, where the largest optical telescopes in Australia are pointed at the cosmos.
+Inside the national park is the Siding Spring Observatory, where the largest optical telescopes in Australia are pointed at the cosmos.
 Astronomy research in the Warrumbungles dates back to the 1950s, and the International Dark Sky Association bestowed the park with dark sky status in 2016.

 Camping in the park under the stars is amazing.
 You’ll find a range of camp sites, including areas that allow caravans and camper trailers.
 Amenities vary from basic at remote sites to barbecues, picnic tables, hot showers and toilets at Camp Blackman, where you’ll be joined by the resident kangaroos.